 Though they do not influence the performance of cutting oils, colorants are added for easy identification.
 They help operators distinguish between different types of lubricants used in various machines or processes.

-The performance of straight-cutting oils depends on the careful balance between base oils and additives.
-Water soluble cutting oil manufacturers and suppliers aim to create products that offer the perfect synergy between these components, ensuring that the cutting oil can meet the demands of different metalworking operations.
-The choice of base oil determines the lubricant’s viscosity and stability, while additives provide enhancements tailored to specific machining requirements.
+Cutting oil manufacturers and suppliers aim to create products that offer the perfect synergy between the base oils and additives, ensuring that the cutting oil can meet the demands of different metalworking operations.